 Malnutrition in the elderly — when they stop eating enough

 Your mother sits across from you at lunch and drinks maybe half a glass of water the entire time.
 You know she hasn't had much to drink today.
 You gently suggest she needs more fluids, and she waves you off.
 She's not thirsty.
-She says this with such certainty, as though thirst is actually telling her something reliable about what her body needs.
-But that's the problem right there, and it's one of those things about aging that catches families off guard because nobody explains it beforehand: the mechanism that tells a person they need to drink stops working properly, sometimes decades before someone notices the consequences.
+She says this with certainty, as though thirst is actually telling her something reliable about what her body needs.
+But that's the problem, and it's one of those things about aging that catches families off guard because nobody explains it beforehand: the mechanism that tells a person they need to drink stops working properly, sometimes decades before someone notices the consequences.

 Your father takes medication for his blood pressure, and he's terrified of incontinence.
 Even though he hasn't actually had accidents, the fear is there.
 He restricts his fluid intake deliberately.
 He thinks if he drinks less, he'll be safer, and nothing you say seems to convince him that he's actually making himself less safe by doing the opposite.
-The logic sounds reasonable to him.
-You're not getting through with facts.
-He's operating on a layer of worry that's deeper than facts can reach.

 This is one of those slow-building problems that can become suddenly serious.
 It's not painful like arthritis.
 It's not obviously dangerous like a fall.
-It creeps up quietly and then, one day, your parent is confused, or they've fallen, or a minor infection has turned into something major, and someone—maybe in an emergency room—points to dehydration as the reason everything went wrong.
-The frustrating part is that this was preventable.
-The even more frustrating part is that preventing it is not actually complicated once you understand why your parent isn't drinking in the first place.
+It creeps up quietly and then, one day, your parent is confused, or they've fallen, or a minor infection has turned into something major, and someone in an emergency room points to dehydration as the reason everything went wrong.

 The Thirst That Disappears